Back to blog

 6. How do you handle Odoo version upgrades for your clients?

-The traditional model of hiring a single Odoo partner for everything is not the only option.
-Some businesses prefer to hire individual freelance consultants for more flexibility.
-Others build small in-house teams.
-And platforms like odoone let you access vetted senior consultants on a flexible basis, starting at 80 euros per hour, with a free approval cycle so you can evaluate the fit before committing.
+Platforms like odoone let you access vetted senior Odoo specialists on a flexible basis — starting at €80 per hour, with a free approval cycle so you can evaluate the fit before committing.

 Making the final decision

-Start with a small, well-defined first phase if possible.
-A pilot project of four to six weeks gives you real evidence of how the partnership works in practice.
 Any partner worth working with will be comfortable with this approach.
-If they insist on a large upfront commitment with no proof of value, that tells you something about where their priorities lie.
+If they insist on a large upfront commitment with no proof of value, that tells you where their priorities lie.

-Choosing an Odoo partner does not have to be a leap of faith.
+Choosing an Odoo implementation partner doesn't have to be a leap of faith.
 With the right evaluation approach and a willingness to start small, you can find a partner that genuinely fits your business.
-The key is not finding the biggest or cheapest option.
-It is finding the one that will still be the right choice twelve months from now.

 Need help with your Odoo project?

-Get Matched
+Get Help